The Glamour (novel)

 The Glamour is a novel by Christopher Priest published in 1984.

 Plot summary

 The Glamour is a novel in which a cameraman becomes an amnesiac.
+He and several other characters turn out to have "the Glamour," i.e. the power of invisibility.

 Reception

 Dave Langford reviewed The Glamour for White Dwarf #60, and stated that "The Glamour should be read rather than described in all its strange detail; hypnotic, tricky, uneasy and full of double meaning, it demands to be reread the moment you've finished.
 Excellent."